bonxbons/atlas-web-development/html_advanced/README.md

   <li>What is an attribute</li>
   <li>What is the purpose of each HTML tag</li>
 </ul>
-This project is about writing a webpage with HTML from stratch!
+<h3 align="center">This project is about writing a webpage with HTML from stratch!</h3>